 Cannabicitran (CBT-C)

 Cannabinoids are naturally occurring compounds found in the cannabis plant.
-More than 140 cannabinoids have been identified, each with its own unique characteristics and potential effects.
+More than 140 cannabinoids have been identified to date.

-Consumers and wellness enthusiasts often explore different cannabinoids to better understand how cannabis products may fit into their personal routines.
-Many products contain a combination of cannabinoids, contributing to a range of experiences.
+Today, consumers and wellness enthusiasts often explore cannabinoids to better understand how cannabis products may fit into their personal routines.
+Many products contain a combination of cannabinoids, along with other plant compounds, which can influence how they are perceived and experienced.

 What is THC?